karysfontana/assignment7/README.md

 - Shadows were already complete and were a combined effort.

 **Extra Credit**
 Scene: For the extra credit scene I wanted to use the neptune model that's in ObjViewer.
-So, I planned the entire scene around the single neptune model (I was absolutely deadset on using it as the complex model)
+So, I planned the entire scene around the single neptune model (I was absolutely deadset on using it as the complex model).
+However, the neptune object doesn't work well with the neptune model, so I made a temple dedicated to aeroplanes.
 - I physically drew out a mausoleum/temple to house the neptune object as a statue to start.
 I prefer to do this because it gives me a base for how everything should look together (it's great for visualization and confirmed that my ideal scene was over the required 15 objects).
 - After, I started to define materials, I wanted to use beiege and grey tones for the temple itself, but keep neptune as a stand-out figure with its color.
 This took a couple of tries to get the look I was hoping for.
 - I then started with defining a base for the temple, then a pedestal for the neptune statue.